How Bad Do Eyebrow Piercings Hurt?

 Horizontal Eyebrow Piercing

-This is essentially the opposite of a vertical piercing.
-Instead of going through the eyebrow, this piercing sits just on top of the brow ridge.
+This is the complete opposite of a vertical piercing.
+Rather than going through the eyebrow, this piercing sits just on top of the brow ridge.
 Instead of using a curved barbell, piercers use a surface bar to do this piercing.
 The angle at which it goes in is much more precise at about 90 degrees.

 Spiral Eyebrow Piercing